Hand-Eye Calibration Solution

 ../../../_images/hand-eye-calibration-board-with-all-poses-eye-in-hand.png

-Now that we’ve explained how to solve the hand-eye calibration problem, let’s see learn about Calibration Object.
+Now that we’ve explained how to solve the hand-eye calibration problem, let’s see learn about Hand-Eye Calibration Object options.